Shen-Lab/ncVarPred-1D3D/README.md

 ### GTEx (cell line specific) eQTLs
 You may need to download the data file [Cells_Transformed_fibroblasts.v7.egenes.txt for GM12878 and Cells_EBV-transformed_lymphocytes.v7.egenes.txt for IMR90](https://www.gtexportal.org/home/datasets).
 Then you may preprocess the downloaded file and use our model (or SOTA) to predict the epigenetic events profile changes.

-### GRASP (general) SNPs dataset
+### Pathogenic prediction
-The origin dataset can be downloaded from the DeepSEA's supplementary.
-You may use the same pipeline to predict the epigenetic events profile changes and train the XGBoost regression model to see the classification accuracy.
+The code used to train the pathogenic prediction, CNN+MLP or CNN/RNN+GCN are provided.